Frequently Asked Questions about Visit Huntington Beach

 Who is Visit Huntington Beach (VHB)?

 VHB, formed in 1989, is the official destination marketing organization (commonly referred to as a DMO) for Huntington Beach, Surf City USA.
-VHB is a leading economic development company, which reinvests visitor generated taxes and assessments to create more local jobs, more visitor expenditures in local businesses, increased tax revenues for local government, and additional overnight visitor stays in our local hotels.
+VHB is a leading economic development company, which reinvests visitor generated assessments to create more local jobs, more visitor expenditures in local businesses, increased tax revenues for local government, and additional overnight visitor stays in our local hotels.